golinko/soccer-stats/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes
+These instructions will get you the project up and running on your local machine

 ### Prerequisites

 For building and running the application you need: